bkaminnski/mobile-case-study/readme.md

 - Implemented by :five: *Incoming Data Records Ingester* Flink job
 - Reads imported data records from the *incoming-data-records* Kafka topic
 - Reads subscribers' agreements from the *agreements* Kafka topic
-- Matches incoming data records with agreements, creating *ingested* data records, from now on referred to as simply *data records*
+- Matches incoming data records with agreements (using Flink RichCoFlatMapFunction), creating *ingested* data records, from now on referred to as simply *data records*
 - Stores resulting data records in :six: Cassandra database, in *mobilecs.data_record* table
-- Defines :seven: tumbling window that corresponds to the billing period
+- Defines :seven: a tumbling window that corresponds to the billing period (with a custom assigner, a custom trigger, and a process window function)
 - Aggregates data records within the window and publishes appropriate message to :eight: *data-records-aggregates* topic twice in the window lifetime:
   - as soon as the data used in the period exceeds the data plan (DATA_PLAN_EXCEEDED)
   - at the end of the billing period (BILLING_PERIOD_CLOSED)